janikvonrotz/meteor-apollo-accounts-example/README.md

 ## Features

+* Real-time subscriptions implementation (not Meteor)
 * Authenticate users with Meteor accounts
 * Social login with Facebook and Google
-* Use existing Apollo schemas
 * Restrict access on the grapqhl API
-* Real-time subscriptions implementation (not Meteor)
+* Use existing Apollo schema
-* Redirect user on event
+* Redirect user on client
+* Update user profile
 * Register new users
 * Email verification
 * Password change
 * Password reset
-* Update user profile

 ## Screenshot